syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ---
 title: Working with Security
-description: protect the PDF document using encryption and set permission to the PDF document operations like printing, editing, copy content; AES; RC4
+description: This sections explains how to protect the PDF document using encryption and set permission to the PDF document operations like printing, editing, copy content
 platform: file-formats
 control: PDF
 documentation: UG